Predicting Geometric Errors and Failures in Additive Manufacturing

-In this work, we introduce a framework, illustrated in Figure \ref{fig:workflow}, for predicting the printing failures and errors in AM processes for the purposes of quality assurance.
-Initially, a machine learning approach is used to predict the dimensional deviations of the manufactured object (on a specific AM technology), per vertex and per part.
-The input to the error prediction artificial neural network (ANN) is per vertex information extracted from the mesh of the model that will be manufactured and the output is the estimation of the average per vertex error for the fabricated object.
-The ANN is trained offline using a high accuracy training set that is derived using a reconstruction method of the manufactured object to establish the ground truth for error estimation.
-The error predicted by the ANN is then used as a parameter in the process of estimating the probability (a.k.a \textit{printability}) of the model to be fabricated correctly on a certain AM technology, for a specific application.
-Printability is computed taking into consideration two factors: \textit{the global probability function}, which depends on attributes and properties of the AM process considered for manufacturing, for a specific application, and \textit{the part characteristic probability function}, which expresses the probability that each part of the mesh model with certain characteristics will fail to print correctly.
-If the estimated printability score is acceptable for the user, for the specific application, then the extracted mesh is recommended for fabrication under the specified parameter settings.
+The error predicted by the ANN (output of the ANN) is then used as an input parameter in the process of estimating the probability (also known as \textit{printability}) of the model to be fabricated correctly on a certain AM technology, for a specific application (illustrated as \textit{"printability estimation tool”} in Figure \ref{fig:workflow}).
+Printability is computed by considering two factors: \textit{the global probability function}, which depends on the attributes and properties of the AM process used for manufacturing, for a specific application, and \textit{the part characteristic probability function}, which expresses the probability that a specific part of the mesh model with certain characteristics will fail to print correctly.

+As illustrated in the workflow of Figure \ref{fig:workflow}, if the estimated overall printability score is acceptable for the user, for a specific application, then the extracted mesh is recommended for fabrication under the specified parameter settings and the final output of the workflow is the 3D printed object.
 If not, then the user either: modifies the design characteristics of the initial CAD model, if the part characteristic probability function of a characteristic returns a high value; or alters the AM technology parameters, if the global probability function value affects the printability.
-For demonstrating the feasibility of our approach we present experiments using powder binder jetting technology.